Antoine Ntsimi: Economic Partnerships between Central Africa Region and the European Union

 Antoine Ntsimi is the Head of the ongoing Negotiation of Economic Partnership Agreements between Central Africa Region and the European Union.
 These partnership agreements aim to establish an area of free exchange between Central Africa Region and the European Union.

 Career at the CEMAC

 On April 5, 2005, Antoine Ntsimi was appointed by the Conference of Heads of State and the Government of the Economic Community of Central African States (CEEAC) Secretary General Assistant in charge of the Department of Physical Integration and the Economic and Monetary Department.
 He implemented the foundations of the Free Trade Area in the Economic Community.

 On April 25, 2007, he became the first president of the Committee of the Economic and Monetary Community of Central Africa (CEMAC).

 At this position, he reopened the case of the free movement and travel of persons, goods and capital amongst the CEMAC countries that led to the introduction of the implementation of a biometric passport.

+On September 5, 2012, he was succeeded as president by Pierre Moussa.